 A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 You don't have to drive far away from Reykjavík, Iceland's capital city, to find a very colourful geothermal area.
-I recently hiked through such an area, which will make you feel like you stepped into another world for a moment.
+I recently hiked through such an area, which made me feel like I stepped into another world for a moment.

 The most popular part of this huge geothermal area is Reykjadalur valley, where you can actually bathe in a hot river!
-One of my most widely read travel-blogs is the one about Reykjadalur, and I understand why as it is such a fantastic place to visit.
+One of my most widely read travel blogs is the one about Reykjadalur, and I understand why, as it is such a fantastic place to visit.

 Top photo: Köldulaugar